 - JQL Support: Track your versions, issues, and agile sprints

-- Date Ranges: Visualize issues over time to understand upcoming workload
+- Date Ranges: Visualize issues over time to understand the upcoming workload

 To install this feature, please visit the Atlassian Marketplace.